 Decoupling

-Lowest 2.40% Fixed (Min $500k)
+Lowest 2.35% Fixed (Min $800k)

-Still 2M1B does not exempt the husband from paying ABSD of 20% as he is still owner of one other residential property in Singapore.
-This requires decoupling of the property ownership where the wife effectively buys out the 50% (usually) stake of the husband in the property after which she would own it 100%.
-And that is exactly how decoupling of property is done – just like a purchase.
+Decoupling means, for example, the wife buys out the 50% (usually) stake of the husband’s ownership in the property after which she would then own the property 100%.
+And that is exactly how decoupling of property is done – just like a sale and purchase.
 For this reason, decoupling is sometimes referred to as “part-purchase” (from perspective of the buyer) in the industry.

-Lowest 2.40% Fixed (Min $500k)
+Lowest 2.35% Fixed (Min $800k)

 Case Study